Solar-network/docs/docs/desktop-wallet/user-guides/register-resign-block-producer.md

 ---
-title: How to Register or Resign a Block Producer?
+title: Registering/Resigning a Block Producer
 ---

-# How to Register or Resign a Block Producer?
+# Registering or Resigning a Block Producer

 ## Register as a Block Producer